"Beautiful layout and scripture!"

 "I always order our Christmas Cards using Shutterfly.
 It's fast and easy.
 The finished product is always delivered timely and turns out great!"

 "I loved the versatility of being able to adjust the number of pictures on the card.
 The cards are thick and substantial; much better than the photocards.
 Since I had issues with my order (mostly of my own making), I am particularly impressed with how Shutterfly stood behind their product and made sure that i was ultimately very happy with the card I sent out this year.
 Thanks Shutterfly!"

 "I made this card for my mom this year for her to send out to her friends and family.
 We used pictures of all of her grandchildren whom she feels are her Christmas blessings. :)"

-Christmas, New Year’s Eve, and winter holidays in general are a time for everyone to relax and have some fun.
-Spending time with family and good friends, decorating the house, playing in the snow, or simply relaxing in front of the fireplace after a festive meal are the most memorable parts of the season.
+Christmas, New Year’s Eve, and winter holidays, in general, are a time for everyone to relax and have some fun.
+Spending time with family and good friends, decorating the house, playing in the snow, throwing an ugly Christmas sweater party or simply relaxing in front of the fireplace after a festive meal are the most memorable parts of the season.
 This lighthearted spirit can be perfectly captured with the help of whimsical Christmas and holiday cards.
 Share the magic of the season with everyone on your list by sending them thoughtful cards with a personalized message.

-• Buy a booklet of stamps.
-You do not want to run out of stamps, so purchase a roll or booklet.
+• Buy a Self-Inking Rubber Stamp: You do not want to run out of stamps, so purchase a holiday self-inking rubber stamp.
 Create yours at Shutterfly, where you can select from a wide variety of festive and special designs.

-• Make a list and check it twice.
-Carefully mark off each person who has a card prepared for them, then strike their name from the list once the card has been actually mailed.
-This two-step process is very effective.
+• Make a list and check it twice: Carefully mark off each person who has a card prepared for them, then strike their name from the list once the card has been actually mailed.
+This two-step process is effective.

 No matter how long or short your mailing list might be, getting started on DIY Christmas cards early will give you more time to relax and enjoy the season.